 Who are we?

-We are Flamingo.
-Our contact and other details are set out at the end of this policy.
+We are Flamingo Research (Flamingo).
+You can contact us via the contact details at the end of this policy.
 We are the controller in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).

 Flamingo is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+If you provide us with any information which could identify you (personal data) when using this website, be assured that it will only be used in accordance with this privacy statement.

 What we collect